angristan/openvpn-install/README.md

 ##Fork

-This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install), big thanks to them.
+This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install).

 I made it because I wanted to have a more secured OpenVPN out-of-the-box.
 It works like the original script, but is more focused on privacy and espicially better encryption.
-Nyr's original script uses mainly default parameters regarding encryption, but you can do a lot better with the latest versions of OpenVPN and have nearly state-of-the-art encryption.
+Nyr's original script uses mainly default parameters regarding encryption, which are not *bad*, but you can do a lot better with the latest versions of OpenVPN and have nearly state-of-the-art encryption.

+Also, Nyr and myself clearly have not the same point of view regarding this script, that's why it's a fork.

-The only drawback is that you need to use a recent version of OpenVPN.
-Therefore I restrain the compatibility of this script to a few but widely used GNU/Linux distributions, to get a recent version of OpenVPN from trusted third-party repositories.
+The only drawback is that you need to use a recent version of OpenVPN, because some options are only availble since OpenVPN 2.3.3.
+Therefore I restrain the compatibility of this script to a few but widely used GNU/Linux distributions, to get a recent version of OpenVPN from trusted third-party repositories, if needed.

-I you want to use an OpenVPN server installed with this script with an old client (>2.3), it won't be compatible.
-If you can't upgrade your client, use Nyr's script.
+On the client-side, it's less problematic, but if you want to use an OpenVPN server installed with this script with an old client (\<2.3.3), it won't work.
+If you can't upgrade your client (which is a security problem), use Nyr's script.

 ### Features

 This fork includes the following features :
 - Every feature of the [original script](https://github.com/Nyr/openvpn-install)
-- No logs
 - No comp-lzo [compression is a vector for oracle attacks, e.g. CRIME or BREACH](https://github.com/BetterCrypto/Applied-Crypto-Hardening/pull/91#issuecomment-75388575)
 - Better encryption (see below)
 - Avoid DNS leak